Pod Priority and Preemption

 to schedule the preemptor Pod, or if the lowest priority Pods are protected by

-The kubelet uses Priority to determine pod order for out-of-resource eviction.
+The kubelet uses Priority to determine pod order for node-pressure eviction.
 You can use the QoS class to estimate the order in which pods are most likely to get evicted.
 The kubelet ranks pods for eviction based on the following factors:

 - Whether the starved resource usage exceeds requests